-The calculation of risk load continues to be a topic of interest in the actuarial community -- see Bault [1] for a recent survey of well-known alternatives.
-One area of great need, where the CAS literature is somewhat scarce, is calculation of risk loads for property catastrophe insurance.
+The calculation of risk load continues to be a topic of interest in the actuarial community-see Bault [1] for a recent survey of well known alternatives.
+One area of great need, where the 158

+CAS literature is somewhat scarce, is calculation of risk loads for property catastrophe insurance.

 Many of the new catastrophe modeling products produce occurrence size-of-loss distributions for a series of simulated events.
 These output files might contain an event identifier, event probability, and modeled loss amount for that event for the selected portfolio of exposures.
-Given such output files for a portfolio before and after the addition of a new account, one could calculate the portfolio variance and standard deviation before and after.
-The difference will be called the marginal impact of that new account on the portfolio variance or standard deviation1.
+Given such output files for a portfolio before and after the addition of a new account, one could calculate the before and after portfolio variance and standard deviation.
+The difference will be called the marginal impact of that new account on the portfolio variance or standard deviation.

-Two of the more well-known risk load methods from the CAS literature -- what shall be called "Marginal Surplus" (MS) from Kreps [3] and "Marginal Variance" (MV) from Meyers [6] -- use the marginal change in portfolio standard deviation (respectively variance) due to the addition of a new account to calculate the risk load for that new account.
-However, problems arise when these marginal methods are used to calculate the risk loads for the renewal of the accounts in a portfolio.
+Two of the more well known risk load methods from the CAS literature-what shall be called "Marginal Surplus" (MS) from Kreps [3] and "Marginal Variance" (MV) from Meyers [6]-use the marginal change in portfolio standard deviation (variance) due to the addition of a new account to calculate the risk load for that new account.
+However, problems arise when these marginal methods are used to calculate risk loads for the renewal of accounts in a portfolio.
 These problems can be traced to the order dependency of the marginal risk load methods.

 Order dependency is a perplexing issue.
-Many marginal risk load methods -whether based on variance, standard deviation, or even a selected percentile of the loss distribution - suffer from it.
+Many marginal risk load methods-whether based on variance, standard deviation, or even a selected percentile of the loss distribution-suffer from it.
 It is also not just an actuarial issue; even the financial community struggles with it.
 "Value at Risk" (VAR) is an attempt by investment firms to capture their risk in a single number.
 It is a selected percentile of the return distribution (e.g., 95th) for a portfolio of financial instruments over a selected time frame (e.g., 30 days).
 VAR can be calculated for the entire portfolio or for a desired subset (e.g., asset class).
-But so-called "marginal" or "component" VAR has to this point eluded satisfactory solution in the finance community precisely because of what will be termed renewal additivity.
-Those finance professionals charged with assessing how much VAR a certain financial instrument or asset class contributes to the total VAR are staring straight at the same unresolved order dependency issues.
-As the finance and insurance worlds blend more and more, perhaps actuaries will combine forces with the "rocket scientists" and CFA's to determine a solution.
+But so-called "marginal"